Aidar Akayev

 In February 2001, Akayev served as a chief Advisor to the Minister of Finance of Kyrgyzstan.
 From December 23, 2004 to March 30, 2005, he served as President of the National Olympic Committee of the Kyrgyz Republic as well as the President of the Boxing Federation of Kyrgyzstan concurrently.
 On January 18, 2005, Akayev filed an application for participation in the February parliamentary elections, in which he was elected to parliament with 79.65% of the vote.

 Akayev's older sister, Bermet Akayeva, was also elected to the Jogorku Kenesh, which caused great outcry on the part of the opposition and popular protests because the election results were seen as rigged.
 The events that unfolded in the country became known as the Tulip Revolution.
 It culminated on March 24, 2005 when the crowds took over the presidential palace in Bishkek and his father along with his family was forced to flee by a helicopter to neighboring Kazakhstan.
 Akayev was deprived of all government posts, including his membership in Jogorku Kenesh, with the country's prosecutor general bringing criminal charges against him on the count of embezzlement of state funds, financial fraud and misappropriation of another's property under threat of force.

 Akayev then lived in exile with his father in Moscow, where his father is a professor at Moscow State University.
 Russian Federation refused to return him to the Kyrgyz authorities.
 Beside the Kyrgyz language, Akayev was also fluent in Russian and English.

-Akayev died in Moscow on 5 February 2020 from sudden cardiac arrest, just two weeks short of his 44th birthday.
+Akayev died from sudden cardiac arrest in Moscow on 5 February 2020, at the age of 43.